Cam Newton Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- In seven matchups against the Saints, Newton averaged 192 passing yards per game, 123.5 yards above his over/under for Sunday.
+- In seven matchups against the Saints, Newton averaged 192 passing yards per game, 123.5 yards more than his over/under in Sunday's game.

-- Newton had one touchdown pass four times and multiple TDs three times against the Saints.

 - Note: Newton's stats vs. Saints date back to 2016.

-- The 252.2 yards per game the Saints are conceding through the air makes them the NFL's 17th-ranked pass defense.
+- The Saints have the NFL's 17th-ranked pass defense this season, allowing 252.2 yards per game through the air.

-- At 1.3 passing TDs conceded per game, the Saints defense is ranked fourth in the NFL.
+- With 19 passing TDs conceded this season, the Saints defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Buccaneers, Newton completed 53.8% of his pass attempts for 61 yards with one interception.
+- In last week's matchup with the Buccaneers, Newton completed 53.8% of his passes for 61 yards with one interception.

-- Newton tacked on 42 yards on five carries, averaging 8.4 yards per carry.
+- He also ran the ball five times for 42 yards, averaging 8.4 yards per carry on the ground.

-- Newton has 395 passing yards (131.7 ypg) to lead Carolina, completing 54.1% of his throws and recording one touchdown pass with three interceptions over his last three games.
+- Newton has racked up 395 passing yards (131.7 per game) and has a 54.1% completion percentage this year (40-of-74) while throwing one touchdown and three interceptions over his last three games.

-- He's also rushed 30 times for 160 yards and two touchdowns, averaging 53.3 yards per game.
+- He has added 160 rushing yards on 30 carries with two touchdowns, averaging 53.3 yards per game.

 Newton's Carolina Teammates